Cimzia (Certolizumab Pegol)

 Storage

-Store Cimzia in the refrigerator between 2°C and 8°C. Do not freeze.
+Store Cimzia in a refrigerator between 2°C and 8°C. Do not freeze.
 Keep the pre-filled syringe or pen in the outer carton to protect from light.
-If needed, Cimzia may be stored at room temperature up to 25°C for a single period of up to 10 days with protection from light.
-Once stored at room temperature, do not put it back in the refrigerator and discard if not used within 10 days.
+If needed, Cimzia may be stored at room temperature up to a maximum of 25°C for a single period of up to 10 days with protection from light.
+Once stored at room temperature, it should not be placed back in the refrigerator and should be discarded if not used within 10 days.
 Keep out of reach of children.

 Overdose Information

 If you think you have used too much Cimzia, seek urgent medical attention immediately.
-Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you have no symptoms of discomfort or poisoning.
+Phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital.
+Do this even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

-Cimzia follows a specific dosing schedule with initial doses at weeks 0, 2, and 4, followed by maintenance dosing every other week starting at week 6.
-Your doctor will monitor your response to determine the effectiveness of the treatment.
+The initial dosing schedule involves injections at weeks 0, 2, and 4, followed by maintenance dosing every 2 weeks or monthly starting at week 6.
+Your doctor will monitor your response to determine if the treatment is working effectively.

-Yes, you can learn to self-inject Cimzia, but only after receiving proper training from a healthcare professional.
+Yes, you can learn to self-inject Cimzia, but only after receiving proper training from your healthcare provider.
 The injection can also be given by a family member or friend who has been trained in the injection technique.

 Important Disclaimer